-The configuration files reside in /etc/ngcp-config/templates/etc/asterisk, and changes to these files are applied by executing ngcpcfg apply.
+The configuration files reside in /etc/ngcp-config/templates/etc/asterisk, and changes to these files are applied by executing ngcpcfg apply my commit message.

 The SIP App-Server can be controlled via the commands monit start asterisk, monit stop asterisk and monit restart asterisk.
 Its status can be queried by executing monit summary | grep \'asterisk\'